 4. Churns out higher conversions at a lower price

-With their highly targeted niche audience, micro influencers churn out a 20% higher conversion rate than big influencers at a comparatively lower price.
+With their highly targeted niche audience, micro-influencers churn out a 20% higher conversion rate than big influencers at a comparatively lower price.

 Let’s take an example to understand it.

 Sarah Ware, CEO & co-founder of Markerly, told Digiday that promoting a weight-loss tea company with Kardashian and Jenner sisters led to many conversions.
-Interestingly, when they used 30-40 small influencers for the same brand, the conversion results were way higher.
+Interestingly, when they used 30-40 small influencers for the same brand, the conversion results were higher.

 What brand works with micro-influencers?

-Generally, when we hear the word Influencer, our brain quickly connects them with fashion and beauty products.
+Generally, when we hear the word influencer, our brain quickly connects them with fashion and beauty products.

-Maybe because of the visual appeal of fashion and beauty industries, it’s easier to promote a shiny-looking dress or new sneakers than complicated new software.
+Maybe because of the visual appeal of the fashion and beauty industries, it’s easier to promote a shiny-looking dress or new sneakers than complicated new software.

 Luckily, that’s not the case!